 An international collaboration, led by A/Prof. Denise Wooten and Prof. Patrick Sexton at Monash University, has studied how these new non-peptide drugs bind to GLP-1R.

-In work published in a series of high impact papers, the team used high resolution cryo-electron microscopy (cryo-EM) at our Monash University facility and showed that each of the non-peptide drugs binds to a different place on the receptor, with each having distinct ways of activating GLP-1R compared to the current peptide drugs.
+In work published in a series of high impact papers, the team used high resolution cryo-electron microscopy (cryo-EM) at our Monash University facility, the Ramaciotti Centre for Cryo-EM, and showed that each of the non-peptide drugs binds to a different place on the receptor, with each having distinct ways of activating GLP-1R compared to the current peptide drugs.

 One of these drugs recently demonstrated excellent efficacy in reducing both the blood sugar and weight of type 2 diabetic patients.
 Unlike the other non-peptide drugs, it could closely mimic the signalling and regulation of the native GLP-1 peptide.
 High-resolution cryo-EM revealed unprecedented structural detail of the binding sites within the receptor, providing molecular understanding of how the drugs work.